Detailing in Revit

 - By element – This will modify only the selected element in that particular view.
 To override an element, select an element > right mouse click > Override graphics in View > By element.

-Although the techniques above help you control the graphic representation of how elements appear, sometime it doesn’t do what you need it to do.
+Although the techniques above help you control the graphic representation of how elements appear, sometimes it doesn’t do what you need it to do.
 Lines might be heavier or thinner than you require.
-This is where the Linework tool (LW) comes in handy; it allows you to modify existing lines in a view-specific context.
+This limitation is where the Linework tool (LW) comes in handy; it allows you to modify existing lines in a view-specific context.
 To modify linework: